 The GitHub for esptool.py is available for download here.
 Do be aware there are several versions of esptool and one is used by the Arduino IDE.
 As some of you will not want to install the full IDE we recommend the Python version.

 esptool.py uses a command line interface (CLI) rather than a graphical user interface (GUI) and the command instructions can be quite long.
 You should be able to simply cut and paste them from this page.

-Once you have downloaded esptool.py you need to download the bin file from here.
+Once you have downloaded esptool.py you need to download the bin file.
+We have two versions:

 Move the bin file to the directory where your copy of esptool.py is located (so for example on Windows 8.1 it might be at C:\ESPTool4python\esptool-master).
 On most systems you will need Administrator / root access to be able to flash the bin file to your ESP.
 So with Windows 8.1 right click Command Prompt and click Run as Administrator.
 Then move to your esptool directory, for Windows it would be cd C:\ESPTool4python\esptool-master\

 Make sure you don’t have the serial port open in any other applications like the Arduino IDE Serial Monitor, HyperTerminal, Termite or RealTerm etc. Then issue a command like the one below, changing COM4 to your specific Serial port.

 WARNING: Ensure you set the correct parameters for your ESP as outlined here.
 Failure to do this correctly could destroy your ESP.
 The command below is for an ESP with 4MB of flash.